 Cons

-• Not as effective on thick clothes
+- May not be as effective on thick clothes

 A heated clothes airer, also known as a heated drying rack, operates by using electric heating elements to warm up the bars or racks where you hang your clothes.
 These heated bars provide a gentle and efficient source of warmth, helping to evaporate moisture from your clothing.
 As the air circulates around your garments, it speeds up the drying process - no more hanging clothes on your radiator.
 It's an energy-efficient alternative to traditional tumble dryers, and it's especially useful for drying delicate items that can't withstand the heat of a dryer.

-Yes, heated clothes airers are generally safe to use when used according to instructions.
+Yes, like heated throws, heated clothes airers are generally safe to use when used according to instructions.
 They are designed with safety features to prevent overheating, and many models have timers and automatic shut-off functions to ensure that they don't operate for extended periods unnecessarily.
 However, it's important to follow safety guidelines, such as not overloading the airer and ensuring proper ventilation in the room.
 Also, make sure to keep it away from water sources, and never cover the airer with clothing or any flammable materials during operation.

 The electricity consumption of heated clothes airers varies depending on the model and its wattage.
 On average, a typical heated clothes airer consumes between 100 and 300 watts per hour.
 To put this into perspective, running a 200-watt heated airer for 4 hours would use 800-watt-hours (or 0.8 kilowatt-hours) of electricity.
 Keep in mind that the energy efficiency may vary between models so it's a good idea to check the product specifications or consult the manufacturer to get a more precise estimate of energy consumption.
 Generally, they are considered more energy-efficient than tumble dryers.